CMUAbstract/libedbserver/FirmwareAndInterface/scripts/readme.txt

 This directory contains the scripts used to collect and process data from the WISP debugger.

+The WISP debugger class is in wispmon.py.
+For example usage, take a look at logVcapToDataFile.py

 The structure of the data files that are produced is simple.
 Each piece of data (time, Vcap, etc.) is stored with just a delimiter and the value.
 The delimiter is the same as the corresponding UART message descriptor.
 For